filippo-ferrari/website/content/post/parabola-install-guide/index.md

 ## Filesystem of boot partition

-We are now gonna put a filesystem on the first partition, I use FAT partitioning beacuse it is versatile since it's compatibile with both legacy boot and UEFI.
+We are now gonna put a filesystem on the first partition, I use FAT partitioning because it is versatile since it's compatible with both legacy boot and UEFI.
 ```
 mkfs.fat -F32 /dev/sdX1
 ```